awsdocs/aws-dms-user-guide/doc_source/CHAP_ReplicationInstance.VPC.md

 + [Configuration for a network to a VPC using the internet](#CHAP_ReplicationInstance.VPC.Configurations.ScenarioInternet)
 + [Configuration with an RDS DB instance not in a VPC to a DB instance in a VPC using ClassicLink](#CHAP_ReplicationInstance.VPC.Configurations.ClassicLink)

-When practical, we recommend that you create a DMS replication instance in the same region as your target endpoint, and in the same VPC or subnet as your target endpoint\.
+When practical, we recommend that you create a DMS replication instance in the same Region as your target endpoint, and in the same VPC or subnet as your target endpoint\.

 ### Configuration with all database migration components in one VPC<a name="CHAP_ReplicationInstance.VPC.Configurations.ScenarioAllVPC"></a>